PaloAltoNetworks/terraform-panos-ngfw-modules/examples/json_examples/json_basic_example/README.md

-Palo Alto Networks Panorama Modules JSON Example
+Palo Alto Networks PAN-OS based platforms Modules JSON Example
 ---
 This folder shows an example of Terraform code and JSON files that deploy configurations on the Panorama.